pedrocatalao/qlaws-cli/README.md

 ansible-playbook myproject.yml -i myserver.host
 echo "my application is installed"
 ```
-And it will login to different accounts (or assume role) and continue the script.
+It will login or assume roles and continue the main script.